 French Women Don't Shave

 This may have been the case in the past but today you rarely see a French woman who needs to shave.
-French women not only have wonderful style, but are always impeccably groomed which is one of their great assets.
+French women not only have a wonderful sense of style, but are always impeccably groomed which is one of their great assets.

-In Paris even women going to the boulangerie to buy the daily baguettes and flutes are often beautifully turned out.Continue to 5 of 12 below.
+In Paris, even women going to the boulangerie to buy the daily baguettes and flutes are often beautifully turned out sans hair on the legs or underarms.Continue to 5 of 12 below.

 05 of 12

 Sure, you will find some exposed chests on the French beaches.
 Many women, however, do remain covered.
 As a female sun-seeker, you won't feel out of place keeping a bikini top on at most beaches.
 Some beaches tend to be more topless than other beaches, but there is almost always a mix of women with tops on and tops off.

-And if you really want to bare all, check out the famous nudist and naturist beaches in France.
+And if you want to bare all, you can visit a famous nudist and naturist beach in France.

 06 of 12